5 Red Flags That You’re in an Abusive Relationship

 Name Calling: This is a nasty little psychological tactic of an abusive person to try

 to raise their status over the person they’re mistreating.

-Playing the blame game: Someone who is not able to take responsibility for their actions or missteps
+Playing the blame game: Someone does not take responsibility for their actions or missteps is

 for their failure onto you.
 Failure is a wonderful tool to help us grow